ABOUT

 My work is rooted in hand-built forms, each piece emerging slowly and intuitively, shaped entirely by touch.
 Working solely with my hands allows me to control every detail and remain intimately connected to the material throughout the process.
-This tactile approach is not just a technique—it’s a philosophy.
-I want to feel the clay respond to my fingers, to engage in a direct and personal conversation with it.

 Born and raised in Italy, I draw inspiration from the vivid imagery of my upbringing—memories that now live as internal landscapes, shaping the contours of my sculptures.
 These visions guide my hands as I explore the tension between clay’s muscular strength and its delicate vulnerability.